-We recently reported about how UK universities were enjoying some of their biggest video marketing successes with short films which offer a really quick-fire intro to a quirky, interesting topic – such as building a supercomputer out of Lego or dropping in an iPhone in water and it still continuing to function.
+We recently reported about how UK universities were enjoying some of their biggest student marketing film successes with short films which offer a really quick-fire intro to a quirky, interesting topic – such as building a supercomputer out of Lego or dropping in an iPhone in water and it still continuing to function.

 And it’s an approach that has shown few signs of running out of steam over the last three months.

 Leading the charge, aptly enough, is the UK’s leading university, Cambridge; it’s simple-as-anything Polymer Opals video has been seen 30,000 times…

 …and its slightly creepy talking head has been seen 147,000 times.